AdrianVollmer/Crack-O-Matic/doc/usage/index.rst

 Do not use the Crack-O-Matic service account for anything else.
 Choose a strong and unique password.
 Do not put this account into the group of domain administrators.
-Instead, give it the permission of "Replicate Directory Changes All" to the domain in question and make it a Protected User.
+Instead, give it only the permission of "Replicate Directory Changes All" to the domain in question and make it a Protected User.

 If you want to harden the system even more, you could block all incoming